VeronicaBionicle/resource_monitor/README.md

 Arduino/AVR MCU:
 1. takes info from COM-port
 2. puts it on 16x2 LCD

+### NEW in v.0.1.1 (28.01.2021)
+* Added try to reconnect (works only on first plug...)
+* Icon tip shows load without connections
+* Added Error icon - it shows that connection with MCU is lost
+* Cleared structure of app a little
+* Cleared names of variables and functions

 ### v.0.1 (27.01.2021) features
 * RAM and CPU load info is as accurate as Windows Task Manager